Lord225/RayTracing/README.md

 **TODO**

 ## Goal
-Implement RT algorithm with Sphere-Ray intersection that works on seperate threads than window, movable camera and 3 diffrent materials (Diffuse, Reflective and Refractive) using most popular tools and techniques.
+Implement RT algorithm with Sphere-Ray intersection that works on seperate threads than window, movable camera and 3 diffrent materials (Diffuse, Reflective and Refractive) using popular tools and techniques:
-**TODO**
+* `Cpp` - stl, sdl, glm
+* `Rust` - Rayon, nalgebra-glm, minifb
+* `Python` - numpy, numba, opencv for display

 ## Performance